Approximating Discrimination Within Models When Faced With Several Non-Binary Sensitive Attributes: Empirical Results

 \subsection{Validity of approximation algorithms for distances between sets in Euclidean spaces}

 In this subsection, we evaluate the performance of the proposed \ppsalgabbr{} and \ppsuperabbr{} compared with the precise distance that is directly calculated by definitions.
-To verify whether they could achieve the true distance between sets precisely and timely, we employ scatter plots to compare their values and time cost, presented in Fig.~\ref{fig:approx}.
+To verify whether they could achieve the true distance between sets in a precise and timely manner, we employ scatter plots to compare their values and time cost, presented in Fig.~\ref{fig:approx}.
 Note that $\extDistAlt{}$ and $\extDistAlt{avg}$ are computed together in \ppsalgabbr{} at one time, and so are $\extEistAlt{}$ and $\extDistAlt{avg}$ in \ppsuperabbr{}.
-Also notice that the previous \ppsalgabbr{} \cite{bian2024does} is included for comparison to its current version in scenarios of binary values.
+Notice that the previous \ppsalgabbr{} \cite{bian2024does} is included for comparison to its current version in scenarios of binary values.
+For comparison, we also use one more baseline named EarlyBreak \cite{taha2015efficient}, which is an efficient algorithm for calculating the exact Hausdorff distance (HD), that is, the distance of sets in this paper.